mikechase3/notebook.mchase.me/compscidev/env-os-setups/ubuntu/cac-configuration/README.md

 ## Resources

 * Ubuntu CAC docs has these instructions in more detail; however, many of the links wouldn't load for me.
+* Building for other distributions.
+From a [gov employee](https://github.com/OpenSC/OpenSC/wiki/Compiling-and-Installing-on-Unix-flavors)